A voice for

 • Pectins

-• Volatile oil: a complex mixture of alcohols, aldehydes, ketones, terpenoids, and esters (1, 6, 9)
+• Volatile oil: A complex mixture of alcohols, aldehydes, ketones, terpenoids, and esters (24)

 • Habitat

-Rosehips are native to Europe and are the most common Rosa species with the widest distribution in Central Europe.
-It is most often found in hedgerows, woodland edges and on scrubland.
+Rosehips are native to Europe and are the most common Rosa species with the widest distribution in central Europe.
+The shrub is most often found in hedgerows, woodland edges and scrubland (25).

 • Sustainability

 Sustainable wild-collection of dog rose fruit requires harvesting in a way that does not destroy twigs and branches.
-Sustainable herbs program suggests that a minimum of 20% of any individual plants fruits should be left on the tree to facilitate regeneration (8).
-Controlled cultivation of rosehips along with improved organic agriculture rules in wild harvesting of this species means that for a large majority – the global demand for rosehips can still be met through sustainable production methods.
+Sustainable herbs program suggests that a minimum of 20% of any individual plant’s fruits should be left on the tree to facilitate regeneration (8).
+Controlled cultivation of rosehips along with improved organic agriculture rules in wild harvesting of this species means that for a large majority — the global demand for rosehips can still be met through sustainable production methods (27).

 The herb supplement industry is growing at a rapid rate and until recent years a vast majority of medicinal plant produce in global trade was of unknown origin.
 There are some very real and urgent issues surrounding sustainability in the herb industry.
 These include environmental factors that affect the medicinal viability of herbs, the safety of the habitats that they are taken from, as well as the welfare of workers in the trade.